15r10nk/inline-snapshot/README.md

     $ pytest --update-snapshots=failing

 Please verify the new results. `git diff` will give you a good overview over all changed results.
+Use `pytest -k test_something --update-snapshots=failing` if you only want to change one test.

 ``` python
 def something():